About

 Discussions

-Regular forums where neighbours debate local issues in a respectful, non-partisan setting.
+Regular forums where citizens influence local and national issues in a respectful, non-partisan setting.

 Projects

-Collaborative initiatives turning community ideas into practical improvements across the town.
+Collaborative initiatives turning community ideas into practical improvements across our town and country.

 An atmospheric evening scene of a historic English market town square, clearly inspired by Malmesbury, with stone buildings and a church tower in the distance, all empty of people.
 In the foreground, several sturdy wooden benches encircle a low, circular stone planter filled with well-tended flowers.
 Discreet metal plaques on the benches read “Civic Forum – A Space for Conversation.”
 Warm golden-hour light washes over the stone façades, with long, soft shadows stretching across the cobblestones.
 Photographic realism, captured at eye level with a wide angle, highlighting both the intimate seating area and the broader town context, evoking a peaceful, reflective mood and a sense of shared civic space.